gianni-rosato/svt-av1-psy/README.md

 Increases video quality temporal consistency, especially with clips that contain film grain and/or contain fast-moving objects.

+- `--enable-dlf-flag 2`

+Enables a more accurate loop filter that prevents blocking, for a modest increase in compute time (most noticeable at presets 7 to 9)

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: